shshakib/BicycleSharing/README.md

 # BicycleSharing
-Sample cheat sheet to user scikit-learn
+Sample cheat sheet to use scikit-learn

 Reference: